General Election: What the conservatives say they will do for Milton Keynes.

 As we’re sure you already know, the Conservatives won the general election.
 So whether you voted for them or not, it’d be a good idea to brush up on your knowledge of their policies, current achievements and potential plans for the country.

 We were looking at our own local manifesto for Milton Keynes, but if you live in a different area, you can find out about your local manifesto by clicking here.

-The Conservatives started a scheme called “Help to Buy”, this scheme has already helped 312 families in Milton Keynes South to buy their own home, and pledge to extend it so that more families can get the security of their own home.
-They also pledge to build 200,000 Starter homes and extend “Right to Buy” to 1.3 million Housing Association tenants.
+The Conservatives started a scheme called “Help to Buy”, this scheme has already helped 312 families in Milton Keynes South to buy their own homes and pledged to extend it so that more families can get the security of their own homes.
+They also pledge to build 200,000 Starter homes and extend the “Right to Buy” to 1.3 million Housing Association tenants.

 The Conservatives have helped to cut income tax, 54,278 citizens of Milton Keynes South are now paying less income tax and keeping more of their wages to spend as they wish.
 They plan to keep cutting income tax by raising the tax-free allowance to £12,500 and increasing the 40p tax threshold so that nobody earning below £50,000 has to pay it.

 There are 103,900 more businesses in the South East than there were in 2010, and 24 businesses in Milton Keynes South have received start up loans helping them to grow and create more jobs for our area.
 Conservatives want to keep backing businesses with lower taxes, less red tape and more start up loans.

 So there is the basic rundown of schemes that the conservatives hope to put into action for Milton Keynes.
 If you need more information on any of the schemes above, here are some useful links to follow:

 Right to Buy Scheme – https://www.gov.uk/right-to-buy-buying-your-council-home/overview

 Regional Growth Fund – https://www.gov.uk/government/policies/regional-growth-fund